-- 1. Be able to communicate diagnosis/assessment and/or treatment/management options in a way that can be understood by the service user - 2.
-Be able to modify and adapt communication methods and styles, including verbal and non-verbal methods to suit the individual service users considering issues of language, culture, beliefs and health and/or social care needs - 3.
-Recognise service users as active participants in their health and social care and be able to support service users in communicating their health and/or social care needs, choices and concerns - 4.
-Understand the need to empower service users to manage their well-being where possible and recognise the need to provide advice to the service user on self-treatment, where appropriate - 5.
-Be able to recognise when the services of a professional translator are required - 6.
-Be able to produce clear, concise, accurate and objective documentation - 7.
-Be able to apply digital literacy skills and communication technologies appropriate to the profession - 8.
-Be aware of and comply with local/national documentation standards including, for example, terminology, signature requirements - 9.
-Be able to express professional, informed and considered opinions to service users, health professionals and others e.g. carers, relatives in varied practice settings and contexts and within the boundaries of confidentiality - 10.
-Understand and be able to recognise the impact of effective leadership and management on practice - 11.
-Understand and be able to discuss the principles of effective conflict management - 12.
-Understand the need to work in partnership with service users, their relatives/carers and other professionals in planning and evaluating goals, treatments and interventions and be aware of the concepts of power and authority in relationships with service users - 13.
-Understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a member of a team - 14.
-Understand the role and impact of effective interdisciplinary team working in meeting service user needs and be able to effectively contribute to decision-making within a team setting - 15.
-Understand the role of relationships with professional colleagues and other workers in service delivery and the need to create professional relationships based on mutual respect and trust - 16.
-Be able to communicate in English at a standard equivalent to C1 on the Common European Framework of Reference for Languages - 17.
-Demonstrate a critical understanding of how to use digital and social media in an ethical, confidential and professional manner
+- Be able to communicate diagnosis/assessment and/or treatment/management options in a way that can be understood by the service user - Be able to modify and adapt communication methods and styles, including verbal and non-verbal methods to suit the individual service users considering issues of language, age, culture, beliefs and health and/or social care needs. - Recognise service users as active participants in their health and social care and be able to support service users in communicating their health and/or social care needs, choices and concerns - 4.
+Understand the need to empower service users to manage their well-being where possible and recognise the need to provide advice to the service user on self-treatment, where appropriate. - 5.
+Be able to recognise when the services of a professional translator are required. - 6.
+Be able to communicate in English at a standard equivalent to C1 on the Common European Framework of Reference for Languages - Demonstrate a critical understanding of how to use media including digital and social media in an ethical, confidential and professional manner - 8.
+Be able to produce clear, concise, accurate and objective documentation - Be able to apply digital literacy skills and communication technologies appropriate to the profession - Be aware of and comply with local/national documentation standards including, for example, terminology, signature requirements - 11.
+Be able to express professional, informed and considered opinions to service users, health professionals and others e.g. carers, relatives in varied practice settings and contexts and within the limitations of confidentiality - 12.
+Understand and be able to recognise the impact of effective leadership and management on practice - 13.
+Understand and be able to discuss the principles of effective conflict management - 14.
+Understand the need to work in partnership with service users, their relatives/carers and other professionals in planning and evaluating goals, treatments and interventions and be aware of the concepts of power and authority in relationships with service users - 15.
+Understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a member of a team - 16.
+Understand the role and impact of effective interdisciplinary team working in meeting service user needs and be able to effectively contribute to decision-making within a team setting - 17.
+Understand the role of relationships with professional colleagues and other workers in service delivery and the need to create professional relationships based on mutual respect and trust